chengyuxing/rabbit-sql/BEST_PRACTICE.md

 </dependency>
 ```

-Use [Spring Boot Starter][rabbit-sql-sbt-md] provided by **rabbit-sql**, simplify configuration and quickly integrate projects.
+Use [Spring Boot Starter][rabbit-sql-sbt-md] provided by **rabbit-sql**, simplify configuration by single datasource autoconfigure and quickly integrate projects.
 Configure the database through `application.yml` or `application.properties` .

 **Example**: